One-X: Accolades

 In 2007, One-X earned the band an award for Rock Artist of the Year by Billboard magazine.
-The album also earned a Juno Award nomination in 2007 for "Album of the Year".
-They won a Media Base award for most played rock song on radio in Canada for their single "Animal I Have Become".
-One-X has been certified triple platinum in both Canada and in the US, respectively.
-All four of the album's singles as of February 2018 have gone platinum with "Animal I Have Become" and "Never Too Late" being multi-platinum.
-In addition, "Time of Dying", was certified gold in the same month.
+The album also earned a 2007 Juno Award nomination for Album of the Year.
+They won a Mediabase award for most played rock song on radio in Canada for their single "Animal I Have Become".
+One-X has been certified triple platinum in Canada and 5× platinum in the US, respectively.
+All four of the album's singles as of November 2025 have gone multi-platinum by the Recording Industry Association of America.
+In addition, "Time of Dying", "Get Out Alive" and "Gone Forever" were certified platinum, while "It's All Over", "Let it Die" and "Over and Over" received gold status in the same month.
+In December 2024, "Gone Forever" was certified gold in Canada.